Catallactic/catallactic-site/docs/whitepaper.md

 <br/><br/><div class="divider div-transparent div-dot"></div><br/><br/><br/>

-## 12. Maintaining Price Stability
+## 12. Maintaining Value Stability
 ---

 Differently to a stablecoin, which is stabilized to capture the fiat price of the static asset from a broad external market, CryptoCommodity Framework includes a stabilization mechanism that allows the token to capture the economic value of the underlying from its own market.
 This provides a valuable tool to boost real economy.
+[40]

+by protocol layer, by application layer

+https://arxiv.org/pdf/1906.06037.pdf

 ### 12.1.
+Value Capture Event

+Is possible to define the Value Capture Event as the time when the CryptoCommodity represents the underlying asset.
+This will happen when 1 unit of demand matches 1 unit of CryptoCommodity in the exchanges.
+When this happens value has been captured and this triggers the stabilization mechanims to maintain this captured intrinsic value.

+### 12.2.
 Stabilization Mechanism

-This is done by adjusting the supply in the exchanges.

-Th main goal of th Unit of Account i th built-in pric ormatio mchanim. or this goal w nd to crat a ngativ dbakc loop.
-Thi i achivd by matching th numbr o tokn on th xchang to th xitting dmand and allowing xchang to orm th pric.
-Th built-in mchanim guarant that th numbr o itm conumd match th numbr th upply o th tokn in th xchang.
-Thror, th pric i ormd ntrily by conumr and i indpndnt o ny othr currncy.

-1 - Capturing intrinsic value by matching supply with demand (we capture instrinsic value, we do not try to quantify it)
+In order to re0present the undelying asset, a CryptoCommodity needs to aggregated operations: (1) capture the asset intrinsic value (2) exposes the asset intrinsic value to form its price according to the marginal utility as perceived by the consumer.

+Stabilization mechanism is a artifact apply in the exchanges liquitiy pools to guarantee that the CryptoCommodity represents the underlayiing asset and is able to be priced according to its marginal utility.

+### 12.2.1.
+Capturing Intrinsic Value

+Capturing intrinsic value is what representative money does by definition as it represents the underlying assets in the defined amount.
+In order to achieve this goal, we can match the supply of the CryptoCommodity units in the exchanges to the existing demand in the real world market.
+We do tno need to estimate the intrinsic value as long we guarantee that 1 unit of demand = 1 CryptoCommodity unit in the exchanges.

+### 12.2.2.
+Capturing Marginal Utility

-2 - Leave price formation for this intrinsic value in basis of utility (subjective value)
+Leave price formation for this intrinsic value in basis of utility (subjective value)

-by protocol layer, by application layer

-https://arxiv.org/pdf/1906.06037.pdf
+### 12.3.
+Estimating Price Evolution